 Full House Resorts, Inc., a Delaware corporation, develops, manages and/or invests in gaming related opportunities.
-We continue to actively investigate, on our own and with partners, new business opportunities including traditional and tribal gaming operations.
+We continue to actively investigate, on our own and with partners, new business opportunities including commercial and tribal gaming operations.
 We seek to expand through acquiring, managing, or developing casinos in profitable markets.
-Currently, we are a 50% investor in Gaming Entertainment (Delaware), LLC, a joint venture with Harrington Raceway, Inc., that manages Midway Slots and Simulcast at the Delaware State Fairgrounds in Harrington, Delaware.
-Midway Slots has approximately 1,581 gaming devices, a 350-seat buffet, a 50-seat diner and an entertainment lounge area.
-We are also developing a casino project for the Nottawaseppi Huron Band of Potawatomi in Michigan, referred to as the Michigan tribe.
+Currently, we are a 50% investor in Gaming Entertainment (Delaware), LLC, a joint venture with Harrington Raceway, Inc., which manages Midway Slots and Simulcast at the Delaware State Fairgrounds in Harrington, Delaware.
+Midway Slots has 1,581 gaming devices, a 350-seat buffet, a 50-seat diner, a gournet steak house and an entertainment lounge area.
+We also have a management with the Nottawaseppi Huron Band of Potawatomi Indians, referred to herein as the Michigan tribe, for the development and management of a casino/resort in the Battle Creek, Michigan area, which is currently in the pre-development state.
+The planned casino / resort is expected to have more than 2,000 gaming devices.

-In addition, we have entered into development and gaming management agreements, which are subject to approval by the National Indian Gaming Commission, with the Nambé Pueblo of New Mexico for the development of a coordinated entertainment venue centered on a 50,000 square foot casino, and with the Northern Cheyenne Nation of Montana for the development and management of a 25,000 square foot gaming facility.
+In addition, we have entered into development and gaming management agreements with the Nambé Pueblo tribe of New Mexico for the development of a coordinated entertainment venue centered on a 50,000 square foot casino to be built approximately 15 miles north of Santa Fe, New Mexico.
+We also have development and management agreements with the Northern Cheyenne Nation of Montana for the development and management of a 25,000 square foot gaming facility to be built approximately 28 miles north of Sheridan, Wyoming.
+The management agreements are subject to approval by the National Indian Gaming Commission.